aly31/JavaBox/README.md

 Bugs:
   - songs will overlap each other, even though buttons are disabled
   - Pressing the same song more than once will loop the song by the number times you have clicked it

+  Possible solution to implementing pausing :Put thread to sleep to implement "pausing"